thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Codepen:** a social media platform for building, testing, and sharing front-end web projects
 * **[Website Validator](https://validator.w3.org/):** validates HTML markup
 * **PHP:** server-side scripting language primarily used to build dynamic websites
+* **HTML:** standard markup language used to structure and display content on web pages
 * **HTMX:** a lightweight HTML-based frontend library that makes dynamic server-driven web interactions without heavy JS frameworks
+* **CSS:** stylesheet language used to control the layout, design, and visual appearance of web pages.
+* **TailwindCSS:** a utility-first CSS framework by composing small reusable styling classes directly in HTML or JSX.
+* **Bootstrap:** a popular CSS framework using prebuilt UI components and layout utilities
 * **Javascript:** a versatile programming language used to create interactive websites
 * **jQuery:** a JavaScript library that simplifies DOM manipulation, event handling, animations, and AJAX interactions
 * **Typescript:** a statically typed superset of JavaScript that adds type safety, tooling, and modern features
 * **Javascript XML (JSX):** a JavaScript syntax extension used in React to interface components with HTML-like code inside JavaScript
 * **Typescript XML (TSX):** Combines Typscript with JSX to build components HTML-like code inside JavaScript
-* **TailwindCSS:** a utility-first CSS framework by composing small reusable styling classes directly in HTML or JSX.
-* **Bootstrap:** a popular CSS framework using prebuilt UI components and layout utilities
-* **Docusaurus:** static-site open-source documentation website generator framework built by Meta
-* **Vitepress:** a static site generator built on top of Vite and Vue for building documentation websites
-* **Mkdocs:** a static site generator for creating project documentation websites using Markdown files
-* **Gatsby:** a React-based static site generation framework used to build fast and optimized websites
 * **Jekyll:** a Ruby-based static site generation framework that converts Markdown and templatess into optimized websites
 * **ReactJS:** a JavaScript library developed by Meta for building fast component-based user interfaces
 * **NextJS:** a React-based full-stack web framework for building fast web applications with server-side rendering and static site generation